 What is Community Supported Agriculture?

 Community Supported Agriculture (CSA) is an association between farmers and eaters who join together to build a sustainable local food system.
 Eaters pay for their share of produce in advance of the growing season, thereby protecting the farm from the erratic nature of weather and market forces.
 In return, the farm provides weekly shares of fresh, seasonal, organically-grown vegetables, fruits, and herbs to the membership.
 The CSA members and the farm share in the risks and rewards of organic farming, from hail storms to bumper crops.
-Families and individuals who join the Fair Share Farm CSA receive a share of produce every week during the growing season of either 24 or 31 weeks.
+Families and individuals who join the Fair Share Farm CSA receive a share of produce every other week during the growing season from mid-April through mid-November.
 CSA members sign a contract for the season, agree to pay in advance, and help with some of the work of harvest and distribution of the food.
 Fair Share Farm grows a diversity of produce, including many heirlooms known for their wonderful flavor.
-Depending on the time of the season, shares can include fingerling potatoes, fresh herbs and heirloom tomatoes, along with more familiar vegetables like carrots, lettuce, and green beans.
+Depending on the time of the season, shares can include freshly dug potatoes, herbs and heirloom tomatoes, along with more familiar vegetables like carrots, lettuce, and green beans.

 CSA members also receive:

-- Information on storing and preparing the season’s harvest.
+- Information on storing and preparing the season’s harvest on our blog.

 - An opportunity for you and your family to connect to the land, soil, and people who grow your food.